dg4l/mpv-easycrop-ffmpeg/README.md

 ### Usage

-Press `c` to begin cropping.
+Press `y` to begin cropping.
 Click at one corner of the desired cropping rectangle, and click a second time at the opposite corner; the video will be cropped immediately.
-Pressing `c` again will undo the current crop.
+Pressing `y` again will undo the current crop.

-If you wish to use a key other than `c` to crop, the keybind `easy_crop` can be changed.
+If you wish to use a key other than `y` to crop, the keybind `easy_crop` can be changed.

 ### License